-Doctors and Hospitals Facilities for Expat in Amsterdam
+Doctor and Hospital Facilities for Expats in Amsterdam

 Doctors and hospitals in Amsterdam are of a very high standard.
-The only thing that expatriates regularly complain of is a widespread lack of bedside manner.
+The only thing that expatriates regularly complain of is a widespread lack of bedside manners.
 Whether it’s a cultural influence or any other reason, do not expect to be doted on by medical staff here.
 The real difficulty can occur when it comes to finding causes of non-specific complaints.
-In many countries doctors will be much more active in helping a patient find the root of a problem while Dutch doctors can sometimes dismiss ailments that do not seem serious.
+In many countries, doctors will be much more active in helping a patient find the root of a problem, while Dutch doctors can sometimes dismiss ailments that do not seem serious.